fpc/FPCSource/packages/fcl-db/tests/README.txt

 - it has this class definition
 TSQLDBConnector = class(TDBConnector)
 - its name in database.ini is sqldb
-- incidentally, in databases.ini, more parameter such as connectorparams=postgresql (which specify db type) are needed The parameters used depend on the connector type (sql,...)
+- incidentally, in databases.ini, more parameters such as connectorparams=postgresql (which specify db type) are needed The parameters used depend on the connector type (sql,...)